ITI/ICS-Security-Tools/tools/general/README.md

 ## Education Kits
 * [CybatiWorks](https://cybati.org/cybatiworks-one) - Control system cybersecurity platform enabling entities to understand control system environments and cybersecurity risks.
 Engages the participant in understanding, enumerating, penetrating and mitigating the engineering workstation, HMI, OPC, Historian, PLC/PAC/IED/R(M)TU/DCS and protocol communications.
 Made up of three key components, 1) Virtualized operating system providing cyber offensive and defensive capabilities for ICS and IT environments, 2) Leveraging the Raspberry PI with PiFace Digital to represent a variety of control system devices (e.g. PLCs, PACs, MTU/RTU, DCS, Physical Security, and 3) Low voltage, kinetic I/O supporting models such as a traffic light, water treatment facility, bottling plant and assembly line.
-* [SamuraiSTFU](http://www.samuraistfu.org) - SamuraiSTFU takes the best in bread security tools for traditional network and web penetration testing, adds specialized tools for embedded and RF testing, and mixes in a healthy dose of energy sector context, documentation, and sample files.
-Including emulators for SCADA, Smart Meters, and other types of energy sector systems to provide leverage a full test lab.
+* [ControlThings.io](https://www.controlthings.io) - ControlThings Platform takes the best-in-breed security assessment tools for traditional IT infrastructures and adds specialized tools for embedded electronics, proprietary wireless, and a healthy dose of ICS specific assessment tools, both from the greater community and custom created from their team.
+This is used in some training curriculum as well.

 ## Related